NeverGone97/react-native-doc-viewer-newest/README.md

 #### iOS

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-doc-viewer` and add `RNDocViewer.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-doc-viewer` and add `RNReactNativeDocViewer.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libRNDocViewer.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNReactNativeDocViewer.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
-4. Linked Frameworks and Libraries must have this 2 Libraries (AssetsLibrary.framework & QuickLook.framework).
+4. Linked Frameworks and Libraries must have this 2 Libraries (AssetsLibrary.framework & QuickLock.framework).
 When not you have to add them.

    ![Alt text](https://raw.githubusercontent.com/philipphecht/react-native-doc-viewer/master/Screenshots/screenshot_xcode_addlibrary.png "Xcode add Library")

    ![Alt text](https://raw.githubusercontent.com/philipphecht/react-native-doc-viewer/master/Screenshots/screenshot_xcode_addlibrary2.png "Xcode add Library")

 5. When you Show http Links don't forget to set APP Transport Security Settings -> Allow Arbitrary Loads to YES

 ![Alt text](https://raw.githubusercontent.com/philipphecht/react-native-doc-viewer/master/Screenshots/plist_file.png "Plist")

 6. Run your project (`Cmd+R`)<

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.philipphecht.RNDocViewerPackage;` to the imports at the top of the file
+  - Add `import com.reactlibrary.RNReactNativeDocViewerPackage;` to the imports at the top of the file
-  - Add `new RNDocViewerPackage()` to the list returned by the `getPackages()` method
+  - Add `new RNReactNativeDocViewerPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
   	include ':react-native-doc-viewer'